geraldmc/geraldmc.github.io/_posts/2019-05-06-predicting-yield-1.md

 * Are models of acquired multi-spectral imagery predictive of yield?

- To answers these questions a study area was set aside, planted and harvested over two successive seasons.
+ To answers these questions a study area was set aside, planted and harvested over ~~two~~ three successive seasons.
 We used a Latin Square design divided into 30 sections over an area of 1200 by 60 ft.
 Here is a overview of the area located in Houma, LA.

 ![Study Area]({{ site.url }}/assets/study-area.png){:height="200px" width="850px"}